zzzprojects/docs/entityframework-extensions.net/pages/articles/concurrency.md

 ### Client Wins

-If you wish to keep the current value, there is two choice:
+If you wish to keep the current value, there are two choices:

 - Only update the concurrency property with the database value (See Database Wins && Custom Resolution solution)
 - Use the `AllowConcurrency = false` option.
 When enabled, the `BulkSaveChanges` will no longer check if there is some concurrency error.